Can I Use Baking Soda for Pool Stabilizer? Chemistry Facts

 Common Stabilizer Mistakes to Avoid

-Over-stabilization is permanent.
+Over-stabilization can only be undone by dilution.
 Unlike other chemicals, you cannot easily remove cyanuric acid from pool water.
 If CYA exceeds 100 ppm, you'll need to partially drain and refill your pool.

 - Don't use stabilized chlorine products (trichlor, dichlor) continuously - they add CYA with each dose